Kaitlynn N. Lilly

 KaitlynnLilly_Headshot.jpg

-Office: LEW 111
+Office: LEW 214

 Specifically, I am developing a unified methodology integrating spectral theory, Riemann-Hilbert problems, and inverse scattering theory to efficiently derive, and numerically implement, transform pairs associated to time-evolution variable-coefficient PDEs.
-In particular, the approach combines analytical formulae with iterative ODE and Riemann-Hilbert methods to efficiently evaluate the forward and inverse transforms, giving a hybrid analytical-numerical method for such PDEs.
+In particular, the approach combines analytical formulae with numerical ODE and Riemann-Hilbert methods to efficiently evaluate the forward and inverse transforms, giving a hybrid analytical-numerical method for such PDEs.
 The method has so far been demonstrated on transforms arising in the solution of the time-dependent Schrӧdinger and Dirac equations, producing an accurate and stable time evolution method that does not require time stepping.

 Previously, I did a dual BS at University of Maryland, Baltimore County in Mathematics and Physics.